awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cloudwatch/README.md

 # TypeScript environment for Amazon Cloudwatch examples
-Environment for AWS SDK for JavaScript version 3 (v3) AWS Cloudwatch examples.
+This is a workspace where you can find working AWS SDK for JavaScript version 3 (v3) Amazon Cloudwatch examples.

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.